Top Security Vulnerabilities in Restaurant & Hospitality

 Quarterly Scanning and Compliance Maintenance

 Annual self-assessment questionnaires appropriate to payment processing methods document compliance for smaller merchants.
-Different SAQ types address card-present, e-commerce, or mixed environments.
+Different SAQ types address card-present, e-commerce, or mixed processing environments.

 Continuous compliance monitoring through quarterly internal scanning, regular access reviews, and ongoing security awareness training maintains compliance between annual validations.
+This prevents compliance drift over time.

-Practical Protection Strategies for Hospitality Businesses
+Protection Strategies

 Securing Point-of-Sale Systems

-Segment POS networks completely from guest WiFi, corporate networks, and internet access using firewalls and VLANs.
+Segment POS networks completely from guest WiFi, corporate networks, and general internet access using firewalls and VLANs.
 POS systems should communicate only with payment processors and authorized management servers.

 Guest WiFi Security and Network Segmentation